 After a year, or when your coverage ends, if you are not eligible for health insurance in vestee or retiree status, you may be eligible to continue coverage under COBRA for up to 18 months.
-See "COBRA" on page 27.
+See "COBRA: Continuation of Coverage" on page 27.